coffeedzic/phonebook/README.md

 [apps.coffeedzic.com/phonebook](https://apps.coffeedzic.com/phonebook)

-If you don't want to create a contact, log in with demo account:
+If you don't have time to register, log in with demo account:

 - Email: test
 - Password: test